-- II.D.1.
-There must be services available from other health care professionals, including dietitians, language interpreters, nurses, occupational therapists, physical therapists, and social workers.
-(Detail) [Edited and moved to VI.E.2.a)] - 1.
-Describe the Review Committee's rationale for this revision:
+II.D.1 There must be services available from other health care professionals, including dietitians, language interpreters, nurses, occupational therapists, physical therapists, and social workers.
+(Detail) [Edited and moved to VI.E.2.a)]

 The Review Committee added this requirement to ensure that fellows have access to the appropriate health care personnel (physicians and non-physicians, core and non-core faculty members) as defined by the circumstances, and that interdisciplinary, interprofessional teams will be constituted as appropriate and as needed.
 The Review Committee added similar language emphasizing the need for interdisciplinary and interprofessional teams in other sections of the Program Requirements and in the Program Requirements for Graduate Medical Education in Internal Medicine.